Return to the search form Return to your search results

 How to Apply

 This is a two-part process.
-You apply first with the University of Iowa.
-If approved, you will submit a separate application to the host university abroad.
+First, you will submit an application to the University of Iowa.
+Then, if approved, you will submit a separate application to the host university abroad.
+The host university abroad makes the final acceptance decision.

 • Meet with the appropriate study abroad advisor to discuss your study abroad plans well ahead of the application deadline.
 Your application will not be approved until you've completed this step.
-You can set up an appointment by calling UI Study Abroad at 319-335-0353 or through the Advising Appointment section of your MyUI account.
+You can set up an appointment with your study abroad advisor through the Advising Appointment section of your MyUI account.

-• Meet with your academic advisor(s) to discuss how this program might fit your graduation plans, and make a back-up plan in case your preferred courses are not available when you arrive on your host university’s campus (see the Flexibility Regarding Course Offerings section for more information.)
+• Meet with your academic advisor(s) to discuss how this program will fit your graduation plans.
+Make a back-up plan in case your preferred courses are not available when you register for courses abroad (see the Flexibility Regarding Course Offerings section for more information.)

 • If you and your academic advisor agree that the program is a good match for you, complete the UI Study Abroad application.
 Please note that the non-refundable $50 application fee will be charged to your U-Bill as part of this online application.